eiffel-community/eiffel/eiffel-syntax-and-usage/the-links-object.md

 __Legal targets:__ [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent.md),
 [EiffelTestSuiteStartedEvent](../eiffel-vocabulary/EiffelTestSuiteStartedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies a the activity or test suite of which the event constitutes a part.
+__Description:__ Identifies the activity or test suite of which the event constitutes a part.
 SHOULD not be used in conjunction with __CAUSE__, see above.
 Note that multiple layers may be modeled using __CONTEXT__, e.g. an activity being part of another activity.

 ### FLOW_CONTEXT
 __Required in:__ None